janberges/frettipy/README.md

 * No double blank lines (except before class or function)
 * No blank line at end of file
 * No blank line at beginning of file
+* Newline character at end of last line

 ## Synopsis